Rosuav/ThirdSquare/README.md

 data, which otherwise does not happen.
 Or rather, the state needs per-account data, as there's no way the central database will be burdened with this (both for reasons of state isolation, and because we can't afford to hammer that DB).

+Keeping credits on the account has internal problems; keeping them on the card has external problems.
+Thus we opt for the former.